Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Appendix

 \subsection{Additional experimental results}

-Finally, we explored the relationship between the mutual information (between $\tau_{f}$ and $q_{f}$) and the Time to Reach metric, for both M and B as shown in Figure~\ref{fig:corr_tau_M} and Figure~\ref{fig:corr_tau_B} respectively.
-We notice that the experimental trials with a low "time to reach" have high mutual information for M, while there is no such correlation for B. \acknowledgments{This work was supported in part by a studentship from the \textit{Physical Sciences for Health} Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (EP/L016346/1).
-The authors thank Dr.~Deren Barsakcioglu, Dr.~Moon Ki Jung, Irene Mendez Guerra and Milia Helena Hasbani for technical support with the use of EMGs, and thank Dr.~Morteza Azad for his co-supervision at the beginning of the project.}
+Finally, we explored the relationship between the mutual information (between $\tau_{f}$ and $q_{f}$) and the Time to Reach (TR) measure, for both the proposed framework M and baseline B, as shown in Figure~\ref{fig:corr_tau_M} and Figure~\ref{fig:corr_tau_B} respectively.
+We notice that the experimental trials with a low "time to reach" have high mutual information for M, while there is no such correlation for B. For more information about the performance measures, please see Section 4.4 in main paper.